campop/historicplanner/README.md

 # Travel in times: historic journey planner

-Scripts for installing the system, written for Ubuntu Server 20.04 LTS.
+Scripts for installing the system.

 ## Requirements

-Written for Ubuntu Server 20.04 LTS.
+Written for Ubuntu Server 22.04 LTS.

 ## Setup